supply-chain

 Environmental and Human Rights Supplier Standards

 We adhere to high ethical standards of corporate responsibility and are committed to doing business ethically.
-Toward that end, we provide our Supplier Code of Conduct to suppliers, vendors and others with whom we do business so that expectations for ethical business conduct are clear.
+To that end, we provide our Supplier Code of Ethical Conduct to suppliers, vendors and others with whom we do business so that expectations for ethical business conduct are clear.

 Read More +